prajwolsubedi/news-aggregator/README.md

 # AI News Aggregator

-An intelligent news aggregator that collects AI-related news from RSS feeds and YouTube channels, ranks them by importance using Google Gemini AI, and provides summaries for top news items.
+An intelligent news aggregator that collects AI-related news from RSS feeds and YouTube channels, ranks them by importance using Google Gemini AI, and automatically sends daily email digests to subscribers.

 ## Features